-

 In preparation for an OOH birth, the midwife will ensure that the following are completed:

-- Initiate discussion with the client early in pregnancy regarding choice of birth place and continue throughout the course of her care.
+Initiate and document discussion with the client regarding choice of birthplace and continue throughout the course of care.
 This discussion must include:

-- The woman’s unique circumstances including relevant clinical and non-clinical factors.
+The client’s unique circumstances including relevant clinical and non-clinical factors.

 Midwives who attend out of hospital births are responsible for having well-maintained equipment, supplies and medications that may be required during labour, birth and/or the postpartum period.